top of page

 Spider-Man Vs. The Kingpin for Sega Genesis

 Kingpin framed Spidey, armed a nuke, had Venom kidnap MJ and hired villains including Lizard, Electro and Hobgoblin.
-Impressive graphics and an innovative photo mechanic.
-Plays well but the bosses are janky the ending is cheap.
+The graphics are impressive and it has an innovative photo mechanic.
+It plays surprisingly well but the bosses are janky the ending is incredibly cheap.

 Release: 1991